CodPed/FVR_Traffic-Analysis-Monitoring/README.md

 /data/config_infer_secondary_vehicletypes_runtime.txt   # optional
 ```

 The SGIE configuration file is optional.
-If it is not available, the application still runs, but vehicle type labels may appear as `unknown type`.
+If it is not available, the application should still run, but vehicle type labels may appear as `unknown type`.

 ## Before running DeepStream